Goldinyan/Ob/ MyLife/Reverse Engineering/5 - Step Plan.md

 }
 ```

-The name gives us a hint, so it would make sense to, at the end, divide the sum by the length of the array w
+The name gives us a hint, so it would make sense to, at the end, divide the sum by the length of the array we want the average of.
+That means `param_2`is going to be the length.
+The part where we add something to sum looks tricky but isn' t really.
+First `param_1`isn't a long, but Ghidra only sees a pointer, so he choose long to fit everything in it.